 Flour for rolling

-First, gradually mix the whole wheat flour with water, salt, the oil and herbs and spices.
+First mix the flour mixture with water, salt, the oil and herbs and spices little by little.
 Then knead the mixture by hand until a smooth dough is formed.
 Then let the resulting dough of chapati rest at room temperature for about 1 hour.

 When the dough has finished resting, form balls the size of a ping pong ball.
 Then roll out the balls until the patty is about 15 cm in diameter.
 To facilitate rolling, we recommend adding a little flour to the kitchen surface.